Skip to main content

 An extensive and complex refurbishment project is now approaching successful completion at the Stonsdorf site operated by Stadtwerke Norderstedt.
 Stadtwerke has commissioned a full CHP update using the very latest technology for a plant constructed 13 years ago by Kraftanlagen that has been connected to the town’s public grid since that time.
 As part of its modernisation efforts, Stadtwerke Norderstedt is having its CHP sites renovated.
 This with the aim of making the operation of its plants more efficient and also more CO2-neutral in future.

-However, that’s not all: when the CHP system is not running, the heat pump system operates in standalone mode, using an air cooler system located on the roof of the building as a heat source.
-This enables Stadtwerke to supply its connected households with district heating – entirely from renewable sources – at a flow temperature of up to 80 degrees even without operating the gas engine.
+“Stand-alone operation” with heat pump possible But that’s not all: when the CHP plant is not running, the heat pump system operates in “stand-alone” mode and uses an air cooler system located on the roof of the building as a heat source.
+This enables the municipal utilities to supply the connected households with district heating at a flow temperature of up to 80 degrees even without operating the gas engine – and completely from renewable sources.

 Technical data of the CHP in Stonsdorf, Norderstedt